opendri/opendri.github.com/guide/chapter2.md

 ## Packaging Open Data
-In 2012, GFDRR began to package these open data efforts under one moniker: the Open Data for Resilience Initiative (OpenDRI).
-Teams from GFDRR began to offer World Bank regions and client governments technical assistance around how to use open data to catalyze better risk investments.
+In 2012, GFDRR began to package these open data efforts under one label: the Open Data for Resilience Initiative (OpenDRI).
+Teams from GFDRR began to offer World Bank regions and client governments technical assistance around how to use open data to catalyze better information on risks.

 These projects centered on applying the principles of open data, open source software, and open standards to the disaster risk management cycle.
-The objective was to open several types of data for analysis by a wide audience:
+The objective was to open several types of data for analysis to a wide range of stakeholders:

 * Hazard
 * Exposure
 * Vulnerability
-* Impact Modeling/Risk Communication
+* Risk Information

-Where good data did not exist, OpenDRI would catalyze its collection and curation as open data.
-Where data was already part of an archive, OpenDRI staff would work to negotiate its release as open data.
-The resulting ecosystem would have far more data on which to base decisions about investing in risk mitigation and (where no viable solution existed) disaster preparation.
+Where appropriate data did not exist, OpenDRI would catalyze its collection and curation, where possible as open data.
+Where data was already part of an archive, OpenDRI staff would work to negotiate its release as open data, or establish the appropriate controls on the data with host nation officials.
+The resulting ecosystem would have far more data on which to base decisions about investing in DRM.

 ***

 ## Building Partnerships
-The process of building OpenDRI became synonymous with partnership building.
-By working on opening data, GFDRR opened a space where partners could each play a specialty around the DRM cycle.
-Science agencies helped prepare data standards around exposure data, in preparation for improving the resolution of their risk models.
-Donors worked with client governments to create independent entities which could coordinate funding, project management, data collection, and risk assessment, connecting the effort directly to capacity building within the client government.

 OpenDRI starts from communities in which it gets implemented.
 It has connected a wide range of partners:

 1. Government Clients